Statue of Adam Mickiewicz (Warsaw): History

 On 13 February 1897 the Głos magazine published an article promoting the idea of building the monument.
 Other newspapers soon followed the idea.
 Writer Henryk Sienkiewicz helped to raise awareness among the Warsaw intelligentsia, and by his effort, the Russian authorities permitted the construction of the monument.

 A public committee was founded by Sienkiewicz, Count Michał Radziwiłł and Zygmunt Wasilewski.
 The committee asked people for financial contributions to help build the monument.
-The financial support was quickly raised and the work was assigned to sculptor Cyprian Godebski.
+The financial support was quickly raised, and the work was assigned to renowned Polish sculptor Cyprian Godebski.

-The monument was built on a place where several buildings, demolished in 1865, were located.
+The monument was built on a place where several buildings, demolished in 1865, had been located.
 From 1897 it was sculpted by Godebski in Italy.
-The 4.2 m tall bronze statue was cast in Pistoia, Italy.
+The 4.2 m-tall bronze statue was cast in Pistoia, Italy.
 Red granite column and foundations were produced by an Italian company in Baveno near Milan.

 The statue shows Mickiewicz standing tall, with his head slightly raised and his right hand laid upon his heart.
 The monument was ceremonially unveiled on 24 December 1898 on the 100th anniversary of poet's birth.
-The ceremony was planned to be much larger, however the Tsarist authorities feared it could turn into a patriotic manifestation and banned all marches and speeches.
-The monument was thus unveiled in silence, in front of 12,000 people.
+While initially planned to be very large, the ceremony was scaled back as Tsarist authorities feared that it could turn into a patriotic manifestation of Polish desire for independence.
+They banned all marches and speeches.
+The monument was unveiled in silence, in front of 12,000 people.